Treatment for depression

 Persistent depressive disorder (PDD) used to be called dysthymia.
 It’s a milder but chronic form of depression.

 For the diagnosis, symptoms must last for at least two years.
 PDD can affect your life more than major depression because it lasts for a longer period.

 - Have low self-esteem

 Common Symptoms of Depression

-Notable signs of Depression include continuous sad feelings, hopelessness, empty feeling, guilt, worthlessness, and loss of interest in hobbies and activities that were once enjoyable to the person such as sports, sex, and associating with people.
-Other symptoms can be a loss of memory, and poor concentration, insomnia, weight loss, excessive sleep, anger, irritability and this can lead to physical symptoms such as a headache and pains.
+Notable signs of Depression include continuous sadness, hopelessness, emptiness, guilt, worthlessness, and loss of interest in hobbies and activities that were once enjoyable to the person, such as sports, sex, and associating with people.
+Other symptoms can be a loss of memory, poor concentration, insomnia, weight loss, excessive sleep, anger, and irritability, which can lead to physical symptoms such as headaches and pains.

 Major depression can cause a variety of symptoms.
 Some affect your mood, and others affect your body.
 Symptoms of depression may also be ongoing or come and go.

-The symptoms of depression can be experienced differently among men, women, and teens differently.
+The symptoms of depression can be experienced differently among men, women, and teens.
 Common symptoms of depression include:

 - Sleeping too much or too little

 - Agitation, restlessness, and pacing up and down